Teach me your way, O Lord; lead me in a straight path because of my oppressors (Psalm 27:11).

 Does that bother you?

 Beloved, I wish all my motives were pure.
-I wish I went to work solely for the joy of teaching children and helping them to grow strong and wise and capable.
+I wish I could go to work solely for the joy of teaching children and helping them to grow strong and wise and capable.

 But I also go for the paycheck.